 Some states have considered measures to prohibit insurers from issuing stop-loss contracts with attachment points below a specified level, but have been unsure that they may regulate stop-loss coverage due to ERISA preemption of state regulation of private sector employee benefit plans.

 The guidance clarifies the role of states to regulate stop-loss insurance for employee benefit plans while maintaining an employer’s flexibility in stop loss design based on what is allowable in its state of residence.

 This effectively provides the employer with the advantage of not being required to meet state insurance laws with a self-funded major medical plan and the ability to shift the risk of the self-funded plan through stop-loss insurance.

 The information provided here is only a brief summary that reflects our current understanding of select provisions of the law, often in the absence of regulations.
 All interpretations are subject to change as the appropriate agencies publish additional guidance.
-American Fidelity does not provide legal advice – as such, we suggest that employers and individuals consult with their legal counsel and/or tax advisors about how Health Care Reform may impact them.
+American Fidelity does not provide legal advice – as such, we suggest that employers and individuals consult with their legal counsel and/or tax advisors about how the ACA may impact them.

 How we can help.
 Learn More

 Curious which employees may trigger a Free Rider Penalty?